adj: extending beyond the usual or ordinary especially in size or scope; majestic; impressively great.

 Defining a new era.
 The passionate engineers at Epic are dedicated to revolutionizing the way we fly.
 From the drawing board to the production floor, Epic continues to refine the rules of modern aviation, combining turbine power, composite technology, advanced avionics and first-class luxury, packaged in a sleek and elegant airframe.
 No other aircraft in its class fully optimizes the benefits of carbon fiber: stronger, lighter material, requiring fewer parts with a streamlined, efficient production process translates into a lower purchase price and lower cost of ownership for customers.
 That’s innovation you can bank on!

 Prepare to be impressed.
 Sleek and statuesque, the Epic stands tall, accentuating her clean, elegant, and graceful lines.
 The visionary designers who devised her industry-leading speed and performance have also elevated the standard in cabin-class sophistication and ramp appeal.
 Stepping inside, you appreciate the generous headroom and sense of spaciousness.
 The overstuffed leather seats allow you to enjoy the exaggerated legroom and luxury amenities, including wood accents, custom cabinetry, drink holders, headset jacks, USB power-ports, air vents and reading lights.
-Once airborne, the technologically-advanced sound proofing makes the cabin whisper quiet.
+Once airborne, the technologically-advanced sound proofing reduces engine noise and enhances cabin comfort.
 Epic – putting first-class back into cabin-class.

 BENEFITS OF CARBON FIBER TECHNOLOGY